handeyeco/Grandbot/guide.md

 - Bass Station II: set triggering to "Autoglide" and increase the "Glide Time"
 - Hydrasynth: select a mono/unison setting in "Polyphony", turn "Glide" on, turn "Glide Legato" on, and increase "Glide Time"

 ---

+#### Random gate length chance

+- Submenu: Sequence
+- Display: `rG`
+- MIDI CC: 105
+- Range: 0-99%
+- Default: 0%

+For each step, the chance that step will get a random gate length.

+---